o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-blast/process-blast-asset.md

 | --- |
 | This feature is an [experimental](/docs/userguide/ly-glos-chap#experimental) release and is subject to change\.  |

 Blast assets that are exported from Houdini must be processed by **Asset Processor** to generate run\-time assets\.
-There are two methods for processing Blast assets for use in O3DE: an automated method using Python Asset Builder, and a manual method where you select the meshes to be processed\.
+There are two methods for processing Blast assets for use in Lumberyard: an automated method using Python Asset Builder, and a manual method where you select the meshes to be processed\.

 **Important**
 Processing meshes automatically is less time consuming than manually setting up blast meshes to process\.
 It is important to understand both processes, however\.
 You might use the automatic process for the initial export and then manually edit the mesh assets to add modifiers for custom normals or vertex color streams\.